Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

 Oh no!
 Each user's document looks different.
 This demonstrates that changing the order of operations produces different results.
-In mathematical terms, the operations do not commute (A + B !== B + A).
+In mathematical terms, the operations do not commute (insert + delete !== delete + insert).

 This time, let's say both users want to delete the "H" from "CHAT".